 - 41. Leeds Trinity's Strategic Plan 2014-19 is based on the values of dignity, respect, social justice and equality; it is on these values that Leeds Trinity's Equality and Diversity Strategy and our Access Agreement are based. - 42.
 Leeds Trinity's Equality and Diversity Policy sets the practical context and basic principles for the Equality Strategy.
-The Policy was approved by the Board of Governors in October 2010 and updated in 2015. - 43.
-The Equality and Diversity Strategy, which has been updated during the course of 2015, supports our approach to promoting equality across all protected characteristics as defined in the Equality Act (2010) from strategic to operational level across all its core activities.
+Which was approved in 2015. - 43.
+The Equality and Diversity Strategy, is currently being reviewed and refreshed by our Equality & Diversity Committee.
+Through the strategy we aim to promote and support equality across all protected characteristics as defined in the Equality Act (2010) from strategic to operational level across all its core activities.
 Our stated commitment is; 'In order to foster a positive reputation regarding equality, the University needs to demonstrate its inherent inclusive nature in which all individuals, regardless of their background, status and personal circumstance, are actively encouraged and supported to achieve their full potential.' - 44.
-Our annual Equality and Diversity action plans address all the protected characteristics and overlap with the activities in the University Access Agreement and Widening Participation action plan.
-This includes areas such as targeted outreach work; overt promotion of support for disabled students; targeted partnership work with mature Access course providers; and retention activity which specifically supports the protected characteristic groups.
+It is the role of the Equality & Diversity Committee to set benchmark targets and monitor our progress against these where data suggests that improvements might be made. - 45.
+In March 2017 Leeds Trinity submitted an application to the Equality Challenge Unit for accreditation under their Race Equality Charter (REC).
+This charter mark aims to improve the representation, progression and success of minority ethnic staff and students within higher education.
+Over the course of the next 18 months we will be undertaking a comprehensive process of selfassessment, overseen by a Steering Group chaired by our Deputy-Vice-Chancellor, which will support us to develop specific, targeted actions to advance race equality and achieve REC status.